opendr-io/causality/journal.md

 December 19: CVE-2024-3408 was added to the VulnCheck KEV.
 It was predicted in January.
 Fourth lead time over ten months.

-December 19: CVE-2025-55890 was added to the VulnCheck KEV.
-It was predicted in May.
-Lead time over seven months.

 December 15: CVE-2025-13315 was added to the VulnCheck KEV.
 It was predicted in the December 3 run.

 December 15: CVE-2025-11700 was added to the VulnCheck KEV.
 It was predicted in the December 3 run.